-September 2018 was the first time ever that I had visited the exquisite little Baltic state of Slovenia.
-Mountainous, bordering the Austrian Tyrol, over 60% of it woodland, boasting more than 300 lakes, but with barely 2 million residents, it is an unspoilt jewel of South-Eastern Europe.
+September 2018 was the first time ever that I had visited the exquisite little Balkan State of Slovenia.
+Mountainous, bordering the Austrian Carinthia, over 60% of it woodland, boasting more than 300 lakes, but with barely 2 million residents, it is an unspoilt jewel of South-Eastern Europe.
 The Light & Land tour that I co-hosted with Sue Bishop back in 2018 was a great success and we were unified in our enthusiasm for a repeat visit in 2019.
 Sue’s bright idea for this year was to plan our return for a month later and schedule the trip in late October, so as to take advantage of both the Autumnal light and the rich colours of fall in this heavily-forested country.

 Good call, Missy Bishy..

 Sue and I both arrived a couple of days before our participants joined us so that we could recce some new, unproven locations.
 There was almost relentless rain and drizzle for the recce days, so we found ourselves shooting with our cameras in plastic bags much of the time but, as the skies slowly cleared on the second day, we had some opportunities to shoot the scenery under clearing skies and even managed to nab a few moments of ‘mountains-in-the-fog-and-clouds’ snappage.

 What struck us the most throughout the recce was the intensity of the autumnal shades in the dense Slovenian hillside forests.
 We’d arrived bang on time for the fall colours and couldn’t wait for the tour to begin so we could share the experience with the group.
 And the moment the ‘plane with our gang on board touched down in Ljubljana, out came the sun, away went the rain and up went the temperature.
 The Brits had brought the autumn sun with them!